 About This File

-- Some features require a compatible Internet service provider.
+- Some features require a compatible Internet service provider; fees may apply.

 - Some features require Apple’s MobileMe service; fees and terms apply.